 The TCC discussed the consolidated proposal (NPFC-2025-TCC08-WP19), with paragraph 7 amendments requiring mandatory use of the online transshipment reporting system.
 Members extensively discussed implementation timing, with agreement to change the effective date from January 1, 2026 to April 1, 2026.
 The TCC also considered the linked amendments to paragraphs 15, 16, and 17 regarding notification timeframes and distances.

 China noted that it is working actively with the Secretariat to develop an API connection that would enable direct transmission of data from its national transshipment system to the NPFC online transshipment reporting system.
-China indicated its understanding that such an API connection, once established, would constitute compliance with the requirements in paragraph 7 regarding submission via the NPFC online transshipment reporting system.
+China indicated its understanding that such an API connection, once established, would meet the requirements in paragraph 7 regarding submission via the NPFC online transshipment reporting system.
+TCC noted the interpretation.

 The TCC considered the remaining sections of the consolidated proposal.